techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

     - If you enter a BTN number that isn't in the list of numbers that you're porting, your request is automatically categorized as a **Partial port** and the BTN will remain with your current service provider after the port is complete.
     - If you enter a BTN number that matches a number in the list of numbers that you're porting, you have two options.

-        - Port **all numbers in my account**.
+        - Option 1: Port **all numbers in my account**.
 If you choose this option, the account with your current service provider will be closed after the port is complete.
-        - Port **some numbers in my account, and I'm including my account's BTN**.
+        - Option 2: Port **some numbers in my account, and I'm including my account's BTN**.
 If you choose this partial port option, you can enter a new BTN to designate for the account that is still open with your current service provider.

 > [!NOTE]
 > All information input for your organization and current service provider must match *exactly* with the current service provider's records.